iterative/dvc.org/content/docs/studio/troubleshooting.md

 do not see in your view were manually hidden by you or someone else in your team.

-You can unhide hidden commits to display them in your view.
-For details, refer [Display preferences -> Hide commits](/doc/studio/user-guide/views/explore-experiments#hide-commits).
+You can unhide hidden commits/branches to display them in your view.
+For details, refer to
+[Display preferences -> Hide commits](/doc/studio/user-guide/views/explore-experiments#hide-commits).

 However, if the commit/branch that is missing is not in the hidden commits list